ShrugShoulders/RudeChat/README.md

         To install cd to RudeChat3 folder where the .toml is && run the installer for your OS.

         It will pip install all needed libraries and then RudeChat3.
+        You can then run rudechat in your terminal/cmd/powershell to open RudeChat.
+        It is suggested that you use: https://github.com/source-foundry/Hack as your font.

         Right click anywhere to open and edit the config.